tmbdev/clstm/README.md

  - `eigen=...` where to look for Eigen include files (should contain `Eigen/Eigen`)
  - <a id="hdf5">`hdf5lib=hdf5`</a> what HDF5 library to use; enables HDF5 command line
    programs (may need `hdf5_serial` in some environments)

+There is a full set of tests in the current version of clstm; just run them with:

+    ./run-tests

+This will check:

+ - gradient checkers for layers and compute steps
+ - training a simple model through the C++ API
+ - training a simple model through the Python API
+ - checking the command line training tools, including loading and saving

 After building the executables, you can run two simple test runs as follows: